Discovering Local Cuisine: Must Eat Local Food in Seoul

 Things to Remember When Dining in Seoul

-For the first timers, the first assignment before indulging the Seoul’s local cuisine is to learn to use chopsticks.
+For the first-timers, the first assignment before indulging Seoul’s local cuisine is to learn to use chopsticks.
 Whereas chopsticks are not used in all meals, they are used in the majority of the dishes.
 Notably, South Koreas use metal chopsticks, mainly of stainless steel.
-This may prove hard to use for the visitors.
+This may prove hard to use for visitors.
 However, you may request for the wooden chopsticks as they are much easier to use.

 One of the common features of Seoul’s local cuisine is that there is a liking to using certain ingredients.
 Another aspect one can notice is that the foods contain one of the healthiest ingredients; white meat, vegetables, soups, and rice.